clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 I though about whether State should be a private property as well, but it shouldn't because it is a true implementation detail.

+# Quick Facts

+## Scene
+- [ ] Owns the root of the Widget hierarchy and safely deletes it up on destruction.
+- [ ] Owns the Circuit that contains all Widgets' Circuit Elements (Input/Output Plugs and Properties).
+- [ ] Keeps a queue of Widget.Handles to delete after an event has finished.
+- [ ] Can create first-level Widgets that are direct children of the root.
+- [ ] Can safely remove all expired Widgets, with children deleted before their parents.
+- [ ] Can find and return Widgets and Widget Elements using absolute paths
+- [ ] Can create Widget.Types from Widget.Definitions

+## Widget
+- [ ] Are constructed from a Widget.Type object
+- [ ] Have Input and Output Plugs
+- [ ] Have Properties
+- [ ] Have a state machine
+- [ ] Have a single Value containing all Properties
+- [ ] Have a dict of named Callbacks
+- [ ] Have a single, constant and always valid parent Widget (except the Root)
+- [ ] Have 0-n children stored in a dict by name.
+- [ ] Have a single Layout that can produce a strong order of the Widget's children
+- [ ] Have a name, that is unique in their parent Widget
+- [ ] Has two Handles: one "view" that cannot mutate the widget and a "handle" that can
+- [ ] Have a Z-value, which is globally strongly sortable.

+## Input Plug
+- [ ] Concrete implementation of the Receiver interface.
+- [ ] Store a constant raw reference to their owner Widget that is always valid.
+- [ ] Optionally forwards ValueSignals to a Widget.InputCallback, passing a Widget.Handle handle to the owner Widget.
+- [ ] Which method is forwarded to can be changed by the owner Widget.
+- [ ] If the Callback throws an exception, the ValueSignal will remain unmodified.

+## Output Plug
+- [ ] Concrete implementation of the Emitter interface.
+- [ ] Have no knowledge of the Widget that owns it.
+- [ ] Can emit a Value from their own Widget only

+## Property
+- [ ] Have an associated Widget
+- [ ] Store a single Value, whose Schema is constant
+- [ ] Property Values cannot be None
+- [ ] Have an optional, constant Operations that is applied to each new value
+- [ ] Property.Operations have a private data Value
+- [ ] Property.Operations have access to a Widget.View of the Widget owning the Property
+- [ ] Never accept or block Signals
+- [ ] Have an optional, mutable Property.Callback that is invoked after each Value change
+- [ ] PropertyCallbacks have access to a Widget.Handle handle of the Widget owning the Property
+- [ ] PropertyCallbacks must guard against infinite cycles